rotblauer/cathack/README.md

 ## Of note
 - __Authentication__ -- there is none.
 Just plug and play.
 TODO?
 - __Protip__: use [Syncthing](https://syncthing.net) to sync your Cathack FS directory with your local computer.
 Cool!
-- Catchat's uses a nifty GeoIp package (courtesy `github.com/oschwald/geoip2-golang`) which relies on `data/GeoLite2-City.mmdb`, weighing in at a whopping 63 megabytes.
+- The Catchat feature uses a nifty GeoIp package (courtesy `github.com/oschwald/geoip2-golang`) which relies on `data/GeoLite2-City.mmdb`, weighing in at a whopping 63 megabytes.
 Expensive.
 Knowing where you are in the world?
 Priceless.

 ## Contribute
 Much of the work already contributing to this project has been begged, borrowed, and ~~stolen~~ kindly (under license, very hopefully... surely?) resituated to help out.
 Thanks to those whose work is already here, though they may not even know it (yet!).